Social influence bias: Results

 The up-vote treatment increased the probability of up-voting by the first viewer by 32% over the control group, while the probability of down-voting did not change compared to the control group, which means that users did not correct the random positive rating.
-The upward bias remained inplace for the observed 5-month period.
-The accumulating herding effect increased the comment’s mean rating by 25% compared to the control group comments.
+The upward bias remained in place for the observed 5-month period.
+The accumulating herding effect increased the comments' mean rating by 25% compared to the control group comments.
 Positively manipulated comments did receive higher ratings at all parts of the distribution, which means that they were also more likely to collect extremely high scores.